Frances Olive Outerbridge: Suffragette Activity

 “Over 65 years of age and presented indication of arterial degeneration.
 Would not be fed without considerable resistance involving some danger.
 Refused food.
 Likely to suffer from continued abstinence.”

 Corroboration for Williams being Outerbridge is also provided by her reception at a branch meeting of the Sydenham and Forest Hill branch of the WSPU, on her release, alongside Catherine Downing.
-The specific reasons for Frances using an alias is unclear but as discussed earlier the Outerbridges were a strongly influential family in Bermuda.
+The specific reasons for Frances using an alias is unclear but as discussed earlier the Outerbridge's were a strongly influential family in Bermuda.

 Death

 Frances continued to reside with Caroline at 286 Devonshire Road Forest Hill until she died on 18 August 1934 at the age of 88.
 Probate was granted to Caroline on 11 October 1934.

 Sale of Hunger Strike Medal

 Frances's Hunger Strike Medal was sold at Auction in Stroud, Gloucestershire in January 2022 for £13,400.
 Also sold during this sale was the silver plated tray presented to Frances and Caroline.